bakasur9/bakasur9.github.io/content/_index.md

 ---
 heading: "Kutam Raju Pandruvada"
-subheading: " a collection of things that define me (they try)"
+subheading: " a collection of things that  me (they try)"
 handle: "kutamraju"
 ---